Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 Introduction

 Azure customers have had a difficult time implementing a RADIUS solution because Azure is more limited than Active Directory (AD) in supporting WPA2-Enterprise and 802.1x.
-Luckily, SecureW2 offers a PKI solution that integrates with Azure AD.
-Users are able to use their AD credentials for 802.1x authentication, but we can take it one step further.
+Luckily, SecureW2 offers a PKI solution that integrates with Entra ID.
+Users can use their AD credentials for 802.1x authentication, but we can take it one step further.
 Azure customers no longer need to be shackled to password-based authentication methods now that SecureW2 offers the first Azure passwordless solution.

 SecureW2 has rolled out Dynamic RADIUS, which introduces a revolutionary way to authenticate users and enforce policies to create and strengthen a WPA2-Enterprise network.
 Once configured in Azure, Dynamic RADIUS can perform enhanced certificate-based authentication, runtime-level policy enforcement, and security redundancies.

 This article covers how to implement Dynamic RADIUS in Azure.
-We published documentation on How To Configure WPA2-Enterprise With Microsoft Azure AD, as well.
+We also published documentation on How to Set Up Passwordless WPA2-Enterprise and Tie Azure AD to Network Security

 Registering a New App